CodeScop/Oge-Mai-Field-Guide/desertresources.md

   - Gansu Battles: Ylly (720 words for 4)
   - ShrineDucks Battles: Dati (150 words for 1), Aita (125 words for 0-1)
 - **Other sources:** Buy,
+  - Anywhere Battles: Viyusa (25 minutes for 2-7)
   - 3PC Battles: Velts: Desert (1200 words for 4-6), Desert Wignow (444 words for 1-2), Bruja (900 words for 1-3), Yasri (1250 words for 2-3), Villager (1300 words, 1 Spider Poison, 5 Leaves for 1)
   - Gansu Battles: Desert Wignow (444 words for 1-2)
+  - DigS Battles: Shepherd (1000 words for 1-3)
-  - Anywhere Battles: Viyusa (25 minutes for 2-7)
+  - ShrineCar Battles: Upuchu (1400 words for 2-4)
   - Shrine TFA Battles: Untu Ship (500 words for 1-3)
   - Shrine GO Battles: Whaly Ooze (100 words for 0-1), Giant Ooze House (500 words for 1-2), Giant Ooze (1000 words for 1-2)
   - ShrinePoly Battles: Poly Aracnu (600 words for 0-2), Poly Wignow (314 words for 0-1), Poly Mawt (900 words for 0-1)